viblo/pymunk/docs/html/_sources/installation.txt

     > python setup.py build_chipmunk --compiler=mingw32

-To compile Chipmunk in Release mode use the release argument (Usefull to avoid some debug prints and asserts)::
+To compile Chipmunk in Release mode use the release argument (Useful to avoid some debug prints and asserts)::

     > python setup.py build_chipmunk --release